-Conjoined Twins Refuse to Be Separated Despite Doctor’s Warnings
+Conjoined Twins Refuse to Be Separated Despite Doctor's Warnings

 When Carmen and Lupita Andrade were born, doctors said they only had three days to live.

-The conjoined twins, now 16, originally born in Mexico and now living in New Milford, Connecticut, defied those odds and lived far past doctors expectations.
+The conjoined twins, now 16, originally born in Mexico and now living in New Milford, Connecticut, defied those odds and lived far past doctors’ expectations.

 Health problems have emerged and placed the girls’ futures at risk, but they tell the Hartford Courant they don’t see the point in a surgery that could end up killing them.

 “There’s the whole psychological situation,” Carmen says.
-“Because we’ve been so used to, like, being together.
-I don’t think there’d be, like, a point.”
+“Because we’ve been so used to being together.
+I don’t think there’d be a point.”

 The girls were brought to the U.S. by their parents, who sought medical expertise for their daughters’ condition.
 Each of the girls has a heart, a set of arms, a set of lungs and a stomach.